xrl/xrl.github.io/_posts/2016-08-13-trait-bound-is-not-satisfied.markdown

 }
 ```

-when compiling the code I get this error:
+when compiling the code I get this error (courtesy of [new formatting in Rust nightly](https://blog.rust-lang.org/2016/08/10/Shape-of-errors-to-come.html)):

 ```
    Compiling rtps v0.1.0 (file:///Users/xavierlange/code/dds/rtps)